podgorskiy/DeepLearningServerSetup/NvidiaGraphicsAndCUDA.md

     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-key 204DD8AEC33A7AFF sudo apt update

-If that doen't work, it might be due to a firewall, then try:
+If that doesn't work, it might be due to a firewall, then try:

     sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-key 204DD8AEC33A7AFF sudo apt update